China Night Lightmap

 Methodology

-6. Compared the mean and created bar charts for four cities.
+Compared the means and created bar charts for four cities.

-7. Researched cities' GDP growth rate and census data to testify the bar charts.
+Researched cities' GDP growth rate and census data to support the bar charts.

-10. Calculated the percentage changes in February by subtracting the mean from 2020 to 2019 and graduated by the same color theme to make the thematic map.
+Calculated the percentage changes in February by subtracting the mean of 2020 from 2019 and graduated by the same color theme to make the thematic map.

 City Selection